aurovrata/hybrid-html-dropdown/index.markdown

 </script>
 ```

-## Ccofiguring the hybrid list object.
+## Configuring the hybrid list object.

 The `HybridDropdown` object can be configured using settings parsed at the time of object instantiation or as `data-` attributes on the HTML element itself.
 Optional functions need to be configured as bbject settings at the time of instantiaion.
 See the option page for a full list of configuration settings.